senalbulumulle/dotfiles/README.md

-This branch is used to store configuration files for macOS on Apple Sllicon
+This branch is used to store configuration files for macOS on Apple Sllicon.

+Senal's Configuration files are used for his poweruser :-)